Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 ---
 ## 1. Overview - "What & Why?"
 This document introduces the **"Deterministic Lifecycle Manager"**, a C++‑based lifecycle orchestration service designed to run ROS 2 reliably on low‑end embedded robotic platforms.
-The target systems are cost-constrained commercial robotic platforms built on entry-level SoCs such as **Rockchip PX30, LG DQ1**, or other Cortex-A35-class CPUs, typically equipped with **less than 1GB of RAM**.
+The target systems are cost-constrained commercial robotic platforms built on entry-level SoCs such as **Rockchip PX30, LG DQ1**, or other Cortex-A35-class architectures, typically equipped with **less than 1GB of RAM**.
 On these platforms, boot-time behavior and peak resource usage critically impact system stability.
 ### 🔴 Motivation
 During system integration and production‑equivalent platform evaluation, we repeatedly encountered critical issues when using the standard Python‑based `ros2 launch` workflow on resource‑constrained hardware.
 The most common problems were: